In Go, an interface is a type that defines a set of method signatures. A type satisfies an interface by implementing all of its methods.

 type shape interface { area() float64 perimeter() float64}

-Both circle and rect satisfy the shape interface because they implement all required methods.
-This happens automatically, with no explicit declaration.
+Both circle and rect satisfy shape by implementing all required methods.
+This happens automatically, no explicit declaration is needed.

 Interface satisfaction also depends on method receivers.
-Methods defined on a value receiver are part of both T and *T, while methods defined on a pointer receiver are part of only *T.
+Methods with value receivers belong to both T and *T. Methods with pointer receivers belong only to *T.

 type speaker interface { sayHello()}type person struct { name string}func (d *person) sayHello() { fmt.Println("Hello, my name is " + d.name)}func main() { var s speaker p := person{name: "John"} // s = p // <-- compiler: cannot use p (variable of struct type person) as speaker value in assignment: person does not implement speaker (method sayHello has pointer receiver) s = &p s.sayHello() // Hello, my name is John}